massquantity/LibRecommender/README.md

 - tqdm
 - [nmslib](https://github.com/nmslib/nmslib) (optional)

 LibRecommender is tested under TensorFlow 1.15, 2.5, 2.8 and 2.10.
 If you encounter any problem during running, feel free to open an issue.
+If you are using Python 3.6, you also need to install [dataclasses](https://github.com/ericvsmith/dataclasses), since it is first included in Python 3.7.

 **Known issue**: Sometimes one may encounter errors like `ValueError: numpy.ndarray size changed, may indicate binary incompatibility.
 Expected 88 from C header, got 80 from PyObject`.
 In this case try upgrading numpy, and version 1.22.0 or higher is probably a safe option.